 WEAR A RESPIRATOR.
-Fine dust that is too small to be caught in the filter will be blown into the ambient air during operation.
-To reduce your risk of respiratory damage from this fine dust, always wear a NIOSH approved respirator during operation and for a short time after.
-Also, never collect dust from any type of hazardous material.
+Fine dust that is too small to be caught in filter will be blown into ambient air.
+Always wear a NIOSH-approved respirator during operation and for a short time after to reduce your risk of permanent respiratory damage.
+Never collect dust from any hazardous material.

 IMPELLER HAZARDS.
-All objects collected by this machine can strike the rotating impeller.
-DO NOT place hands, hair, clothing, or tools near the open inlet during operation.
-The powerful suction could easily pull them into the impeller, which will cause serious personal injury or damage to the machine.
-Always keep small animals and children away from open dust collection inlets.
+To reduce risk of entanglement or contact with impeller, DO NOT place hands, hair, clothing, or tools in or near open dust collection inlet during operation, and keep small animals and children away.
+The powerful suction could easily pull them into impeller.